misk-jsd2/01-command-line-JS/README.md

 #### Frameworks

-> Note: Due to the increasing popularity of front-end frameworks, many students will wonder when they will be learning Angular, React, Ember, etc. The purpose of this section is to set clear expectations for what will be covered in the course and why.
-Toward the end of the course, you will have an opportunity to teach [an intro lesson on a JS framework of your choice](../16-instructor-student-choice/readme.md).
-We recommend you mention this now to give students who are excited about frameworks something to look forward to.

 * As with all programming languages, several frameworks and libraries are available that extend JavaScript's native capabilities.
 In this class, we won't be using frameworks.
 We will however be learning a popular JS libarary, jQuery, and a templating engine called Handlebars.